wanelo/pause/README.md

   config.redis_host = "127.0.0.1"
   config.redis_port = 6379
   config.redis_db   = 1

-  config.resolution = 600
+  config.resolution = 600     # aggregate all events into 10 minute blocks
-  config.history    = 86400
+  config.history    = 86400   # discard all events older than 1 day
 end
 ```

 ### Actions

 Define local actions for your application.
 Actions define a scope by
-which they are identified in the persistent store, and a set of checks.
+which they are identified in the persistent store (aka "namespace"), and a set of checks.
 Checks define various
 thresholds (`max_allowed`) against periods of time (`period_seconds`).
 When a threshold it triggered,
 the action is rate limited, and stays rate limited for the duration of `block_ttl` seconds.